kyegomez/PALM-E/README.md

 ```
 ---

-## Features

-- 🌈 **Maximize Dream Outcome**: A key to integrating both visual and textual data for problem-solving.
-- 🎯 **Maximize Perceived Likelihood of Success**: Built with the giants - pre-trained Language Models and Vision Transformers.
-- ⏩ **Minimize Time to Success**: Speedy Gonzales thanks to fast-processing encoders and projectors.
-- 🍰 **Minimize Effort & Sacrifice**: We simplify the daunting tasks of multi-modal sentence formation for you!

-## 🔍 System Architecture

-- 📜 A majestic pre-trained Language Model.
-- 🖼️ An elegant encoder for continuous observations (like Vision Transformer).
-- 🔦 A projector that's perfect to map the encoder outputs to the language embedding realms.

-Our approach processes both text and continuous observations, intertwining the encoded observations with text tokens for multi-modal sentences.
-Hence, context-aware responses based on textual and visual info!

-## Real-World Use-Cases🌍

-- 🛍️ **E-commerce**: Up your recommendation game with text + visual understanding.
-- 🌡️ **Healthcare**: A 360° patient view with image & text data.
-- 📚 **Education**: Tailored learning experiences.
-- 🏙️ **Smart Cities**: Plan, optimize, and beautify urban spaces with satellite imagery and textual data insights.

-... and that's just scratching the surface! 🚀

 ## Contribute || Be Part of the PALM-E Adventure 🤝

 Your brilliance is needed!
 Join us, and together, let's make PALM-E even more awe-inspiring: